 - Heat a large cast iron skillet or griddle.
 When hot, place 4 slices of bread, buttered sides down.

-- Arrange on top of each the slices of corned beef, a couple spoons of drained sauerkraut, a tablespoon of Thousand Island Dressing, and slices of Swiss cheese, in that order.
+- Arrange on top of each, a slice of Swiss cheese, slices of corned beef, a couple spoons of drained sauerkraut, and a tablespoon or two of Thousand Island Dressing, in that order.

 - Top with remaining slices of bread, buttered side up.
 Turn when first side is deep golden brown, about 4 minutes.
 Carefully turn sandwiches over and repeat for second side, pressing down to enclose the sandwich.

-- Serve with plain potato chips and dill pickle spears.
+- Serve sandwiches with plain potato chips and dill pickle spears.
 Serves 4.

 Notes